Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

 \subsection{Kinematic distributions and topologies}

 We compare various kinematic distributions for $S_3$ leptoquark with the dominant SM background arising from $t\bar t $ channel.
-For illustration we choose to discuss these distributions for BP1 at 100\,TeV center of mass energy.
-The jet multiplicity distribution for the signal (in yellow) and $t\bar t $ background (in violet) are displayed in \autoref{jlml_S3}(a) for the channel $cg\to S_3^{1/3}\mu$.
-All the four production channels for different components of $S_3$, as shown in the Feynman diagrams in \autoref{fig:s3prod}, exhibit similar jet multiplicity distribution peaking around three, whereas, the SM background $t\bar t$ peaks around six.
-At this point it is worth reminding that we have implemented a minimum transverse momentum cut of 1200\,GeV to reduce the SM background substantially.
-Similarly, \autoref{jlml_S3}(b) illustrates the lepton multiplicity distributions for signal and $t\bar t$ background for BP1 at 100\,TeV center of mass energy.
-As discussed in previous section, the light charged leptons $(e^\pm,\,\mu^\pm)$ for $t\bar t$ essentially come from $W^\pm$ bosons which are produced from the decay of the top quarks to bottom quarks.
-As the branching fraction of $W^\pm$ to light charged leptons ($e^\pm,\,\mu^\pm$) is only about $22\%$, most of the $W^\pm$ decay hadronically producing no-lepton (dominant) and mono-lepton signatures for the background (in violet).
-In BP1, $S_3^{1/3}$ couples to both muon and $\nu_\mu$ and thus, $c\,g \to S_3^{1/3}\mu$ (in blue) shows mono-lepton and di-lepton signatures, whereas, $s\,g \to S_3^{1/3}\nu_\mu$ (in green) shows non-leptonic and mono-leptonic signatures.
-Now, the component $S_3^{2/3}$ does not couple to any charged lepton displaying non-leptonic signature (in yellow) in the final state.
-Lastly, it is easy to see that the leptoquark $S_3^{4/3}$ couples to muon only, and hence exhibiting mono-lepton and di-lepton signatures (in red).
+For illustration we choose to discuss these distributions for BP1 at 100\,TeV centre-of-mass energy.
+The jet multiplicity distribution ($n_j$) for the signal (in orange) and $t\bar t $ background (in purple) are displayed in \autoref{jlml_S3}(a) for the channel $c-g\to S_3^{1/3}\mu$.
+All the four production channels for different components of $S_3$, as shown in the Feynman diagrams in \autoref{fig:s3prod}, exhibit similar jet multiplicity distribution peaking around three, whereas, the SM background $t\bar t$ peaks at five jets, with more events in the higher multiplicity regions due to large ISR/FSR effects at the 100 TeV centre-of-mass energy.
+Similarly, \autoref{jlml_S3}(b) illustrates the lepton multiplicity distributions ($n_\ell$) for signal and $t\bar t$ background for BP1 at 100\,TeV centre-of-mass energy.
+As discussed in the case for $S_1$, the light charged leptons $(e^\pm,\,\mu^\pm)$ for $t\bar t$ essentially come from $W^\pm$ bosons which are produced with the decay of the top quarks to bottom quarks.
+As the branching fraction of $W^\pm$ to light charged leptons ($e^\pm,\,\mu^\pm$) is only about $22\%$, most of the $W^\pm$ decay hadronically producing no-lepton (dominant) and mono-lepton signatures for the background (in purple).
+In BP1, $S_3^{1/3}$ couples to both muon and $\nu_\mu$ and thus, $c-g \to S_3^{1/3}\mu$ (in blue) shows mono-lepton and di-lepton signatures, whereas, $s-g \to S_3^{1/3}\nu_\mu$ (in green) shows non-leptonic and mono-leptonic signatures.
+Now, the component $S_3^{2/3}$ does not couple to any charged lepton, giving almost always zero-lepton events (in orange) in the finalstate.
+Lastly, it is easy to see that the leptoquark $S_3^{4/3}$ couples to muon only, and hence the process $s-g \to S_3^{4/3} \mu$ has maximum di-lepton events out of all the signal processes considered (in red).